mlafleur/mlafleur.github.io/_posts/2014-11-05-web-api-routing-by-content-type.md

 ---
-Title: Web API Routing by Content-Type
+title: Web API Routing by Content-Type
-Excerpt: >
+excerpt: >
   Implementing a custom Route Attribute for Web API that considers Content-Type.
   This allows for routing based on the data encoding being supplied by the HTTP
   Request, not just the path and parameters it was sent to.
-Tags:
+tags:
   - .NET
   - ASP.NET
   - REST